E3 Series Shinkansen: E3-700 series Genbi Shinkansen excursion set

 The exterior livery was designed by photographer Mika Ninagawa.
 The first car of the six car set featured the art of Nao Matsumoto; a golden yellow motif based on harvests, festivals and light was present in the car.
 Window shades displayed art using a special dye as the train passes through tunnels.
 The second car featured stainless steel mirrors on the walls, the work of Yusuke Komuta.
 They reflect the landscape outside the train.
 The third car featured a children's area and a cafe.
 The children's area featured blue and white representations of toy trains by Art Unit Paramodel.
 The cafe section of the car was designed by Kentaro Kobuke and served sweet items featuring local products.
 The fourth car featured an alpine photography exhibition by Naoki Ishikawa.
 The fifth car featured an abstract flower artpiece by Haruka Koujin that vibrated with the motion of the train.
 The final car featured a short film by Brian Alfred, depicting the scenery of Niigata.
 The trainset was shown off to the media on 12 January 2016.

 Formation

 The Genbi Shinkansen set was based at Niigata Depot and formed as shown below, with car 11 at the Tokyo end.

-Cars 12 and 15 each have one single-arm pantograph.
+Cars 12 and 15 each had one single-arm pantograph.

+Derivatives

+East-i inspection train

+The East-i series inspection Shinkansen is used for track and overhead wire diagnostic work on the Tōhoku, Jōetsu, Hokuriku, Hokkaido, Yamagata, and Akita Shinkansen lines.

+Cargo-only shinkansen

+JR East has announced plans to retrofit an existing E3 trainset for freight-only service, removing all passenger seating and adding equipment for securing cargo.
+It is anticipated that the train will transport high-value goods such as precision equipment and premium fresh fish, offering speedier delivery and a smoother ride compared to existing freight trains.
+The train is slated to enter service in fall 2025 between Tokyo and Morioka, coupled to a train in passenger service.

+Indian inspection train

+One used E3 Series trainset is planned to be gifted to India (alongside a E5 Series trainset) for use as an inspection train on the Mumbai–Ahmedabad high-speed rail corridor, after modifications are carried out to install relevant equipment.
+This follows the precedent of a 0 Series being provided to Taiwan to serve as a structure gauging car during construction of the Taiwan High Speed Rail.
+Besides inspecting the tracks and overhead lines, it is expected that the trains will be used to collect data on performance in India's hot climate and dusty environment, and help inform development of the E10 Series for Indian service.
+This particular trainset is all white across the entire exterior, with the exception of the roof, which is a deep indigo.

+Retirement from service

+JR East has announced that the E3 Series will be completely retired from service by the end of 2025.
+A single formation will be converted to freight-only type trains.